-(Hebrews 12:19) and the sound of a trumpet and a voice whose words made the hearers beg that no further messages be spoken to them.
+(Hebrews 12:19) to a trumpet blast or to such a voice speaking words that those who heard it begged that no further word be spoken to them,

 The people were so afraid of God that they did not want God to speak to them directly or face-to-face.
 They wanted Moses to be the mediator between God and themselves.
 They wanted Moses to tell them what God expected of them and wanted from them.
 From what they saw and heard, they learned that God existed, was holy, and powerful.
 Fear of God inspired them to obey God; still, they disobeyed God and rebelled against God almost immediately afterwards.
 Fear did not motivate them to obey God as they ought, and obeying out of fear for their lives did not lead to a lasting obedience or obedience with the right motive (the right motive is love for God).